elisabattista/rough-volatility-forecasting/README.md

 This thesis investigates that question through a comparative study of three volatility models:

-* Comte–Renault
+- Comte–Renault
-* Rough Fractional Stochastic Volatility (RFSV)
+- Rough Fractional Stochastic Volatility (RFSV)
-* Rough Bergomi
+- Rough Bergomi

 Their forecasting performance is evaluated against the HAR-RV benchmark, one of the most widely used models in empirical volatility forecasting.

 ---

-## Data
+## Dataset

 The analysis is based on daily realized volatility data from the Oxford-Man Realized Library and covers six major equity indices:

-* EURO STOXX 50
+- EURO STOXX 50
-* FTSE 100
+- FTSE 100
-* S&P 500
+- S&P 500
-* NASDAQ Composite
+- NASDAQ Composite
-* Nikkei 225
+- Nikkei 225
-* Hang Seng Index
+- Hang Seng Index

-The sample spans approximately two decades of market data and includes multiple market regimes, ranging from tranquil periods to periods of severe financial stress.
+The sample spans approximately two decades of market data and includes multiple market regimes.

 ---